arbolista-dev/d3-object-charts/README.md

 ```
 ### Simple Slider

-You can pass a `background_drag` boolean to move the handle position by clicking on any part of the x axis.
+You can pass a `axis_click_handle` boolean to move the handle position by clicking on any part of the x axis.
 This feature is disabled by default.

 ```js
 var simple_slider = new SimpleSlider({